Skip to content

 Strength scores: 0.08, 0.12, 0.05, 0.15

-BREACH 2: BPS Code of Ethics §3.4 (balanced consideration)
+BREACH 2: Code of Conduct §3.4 (balanced consideration)

 Finding: Directional bias score +0.87 across authored reports

-Evidence: 7 exculpatory findings omitted; binomial test p = 0.008
+Evidence: 7 contrary findings omitted; binomial test p = 0.008

-BREACH 3: HCPC Standards of Conduct §9 (duty of candour)
+BREACH 3: Standards of Conduct §9 (duty of candour)

-Finding: Role change from independent expert to trust employee undisclosed
+Finding: Role change from independent reviewer to internal employee undisclosed

 Evidence: Doc 89 header vs Doc 92 header; no disclosure in Docs 90–156